 Most photo booth vendors operate locally, so Snapify was a logical choice for us.
 They’re based in Vienna just like we are.
 Plus, we’ve used their photo booths at two of our company Christmas parties in the past — with great results, so we already knew Snapify to be a well-tested and stable solution.

-The best thing about using a local vendor for photo booths was that they took care of everything for us.
+The best thing about using a local vendor was that they took care of everything for us.
 They delivered the hardware and lighting and set everything up.
 All in all, that meant one less thing for us to worry about in the party-planning process.

 How did you integrate Walls.io and Snapify?

 It proved super-easy to integrate Snapify with Walls.io through our API.
 Snapify’s developer did this within an hour and without any help from our side.
 So even though someone from the Walls.io team could have jumped in and helped at any time, it wasn’t necessary.
-I think that speaks for how easy it is to integrate Walls.io with photo booths.
+That speaks for how easy it is to integrate Walls.io with photo booths.

 The main advantage is that, often, people don’t necessarily want these pics to show up on social media.
 At small business events, weddings and other private functions it can feel uncomfortable to ask people to post their pics publicly on social media with a hashtag.
 A photo booth elegantly solves this problem.